marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise/README.md

-# Decoherence of Majorana Qubits From 1/f Noise
+# Decoherence of Majorana Qubits from 1/f Noise

 Code for all numerical calculations in *A. Alase, M. C. Goffage, M. C. Cassidy, S. N. Coppersmith (2025), Decoherence of Majorana Qubits from 1/f Noise, arXiv preprint: arXiv:2506.22394.*